otherm/otherm-docs/api_documentation.md

 | end_date | Optional | End of record to retrieve, in format `YYYY-MM-DD` | string |

 ### Response
+List of json objects, each with monitoring data for a piece of equipment
 ```json
  [{id:5,
   uuid:"5406f27f-5b03-4435-b705-fbdd3e814696",